MoReeseMo/BB10-Cascades-Samples/BBM Carousel/readme.md

 # BBM Carousel

 The BBM Carousel example allows the developer to invoke BlackBerry Messenger(BBM) using the Invocation Framework.
-For devices running 10.1 that are also BlackBerry Balance enabled (see here), the work perimeter only allows for a limited set of BBM features to be invokable.
+For devices running 10.1 that are also [BlackBerry Balance] (http://us.blackberry.com/business/software/blackberry-balance.html?lpos=us:bb:search:Business&lid=us:bb:search:Business:BlackBerry-Balance-Technology#tab-1) enabled, the work perimeter only allows for a limited set of BBM features to be invokable.
 This sample implements those features:

 - Invite a user to chat
 - Share text to an individual contact